koperagen/df-plugin-demo/README.md

 5. [GenerateSchema.kt](src%2Fmain%2Fkotlin%2FGenerateSchema.kt) and [UseSchema.kt](src%2Fmain%2Fkotlin%2FUseSchema.kt) is an entry point if you have a file or API with data
 6. [JetBrainsRepositoriesAdvanced.kt](src/main/kotlin/JetBrainsRepositoriesAdvanced.kt) shows how to create functions

-Have a look at first and second to get an idea why and how plugin is useful.
+Have a look at first and second to get an idea why and how the plugin is useful.

 If you want to try in with your data, check out examples 4 and 5.
 [SupportedAPI.kt](src%2Fmain%2Fkotlin%2FSupportedAPI.kt) will help